MRI (Magnetic Resonance Imaging) Frequently Asked Questions

 Is there any risk of having an MRI?

 MRI is very safe.
 There are no health risks associated with the magnetic field or the radio waves used by the machine.
 MRI uses no ionizing radiation.
 Patients with pacemakers, spinal stimulators, certain types of aneurysm clips, metal in the eyes, and other conditions, require special consideration prior to an MRI scan.
 Let the scheduler or technologist know if you have any of these.

 For this highly specialized imaging exam, you will have MRI contrast injected into the affected joint in a separate room from the MRI scanner.
-Using low dose x-ray guidance, a very small caliber needle in placed into the joint.
+Using low dose x-ray guidance, a very small caliber needle is placed into the joint.
 The MRI contrast allows the radiologist to evaluate the small structures of the joint.
-In addition, most of time numbing medicine (Marcaine) is injected with the dye to see if your pain is coming from inside the joint.
+In addition, most of the time numbing medicine (Marcaine) is injected with the dye to see if your pain is coming from inside the joint.

-On many MRI scans we utilize MRI contrast (dye) to better evaluate various conditions.
+On many MRI scans, we utilize MRI contrast (dye) to better evaluate various conditions.
 This dye has no relation to CT dye (which contains iodine).
-So if you are allergic to x-ray/CT dye, there is problem receiving MRI contrast.
+So if you are allergic to x-ray/CT dye, there is no problem receiving MRI contrast.
 MRI contrast uses gadolinium (instead of iodine), and allergic reactions are extremely rare.
 MRI dye is exceedingly safe, but if you have kidney problems please let the technologist know before your exam.

 Your images will be examined by board-certified radiologists.
 A radiologist is a highly trained physician who specializes in using imaging to diagnose disease.
 A Revere Health radiologist will look at all of the images from your scan and provide your physician a detailed report of the findings, usually within hours of it being completed.
 If you are getting a heart scan, your exam will be interpreted by a cardiologist who is specially trained in imaging the heart.